-15.11: Officials.
-(2018)
+9.11: Officials.

 There shall be three or five judges scoring tricks from the boat video.
-Three judges may be used if immediate video review is available at the judge's position.
-As a variation, two sets of three judges may be used, one set for each pass.
-The judges selected to call the trick runs shall be the event judges.
-Immediate video review shall consist of (for whatever number of judges) ONE immediate replay of the pass at normal speed to allow the judges to check what they have written.
+Three Judges may be used if immediate video review is available at the Judge's position.
+As a variation, two sets of three Judges may be used, one set for each pass.
+The Judges selected to call the trick runs shall be the event Judges.

+Immediate video review shall consist of (for whatever number of Judges) ONE immediate replay of the pass at normal speed to allow the Judges to check what they have written.
 Then the sheets are handed in after which any further necessary review resorts to the existing rules.

-The World Championships will have five judges.
-For World Cup and professional events 3 judges are considered sufficient if wished.
+All World Championships will have five Judges.
+For World Cup and professional events 3 Judges are considered sufficient if wished.

-It is recommended that 5 judges be used for major tournaments
+It is recommended that five Judges be used for major competitions.